Best Banks in Connecticut

 7. Bankwell Bank

 Established in 2002, Bankwell Bank is a community bank headquartered in New Canaan and serves those in New Haven and Fairfield counties.
-Whether you choose to bank online or in one of the ten brick-and-mortar locations, Bankwell Bank has an array of banking solutions, including a checking and savings account, MMAs, CDs, IRAs, and debit cards.
+Whether you bank online or in one of the nine brick-and-mortar locations, Bankwell Bank has an array of banking solutions.

 Bankwell offers one checking (Smart Checking) and one savings account (Smart Savings).